Get Recognized: 50001 Ready for Facilities and End Users

 Throughout the process, you will have access to subject matter expertise and technical support from the 50001 Ready program's Help Desk.
 Based on your feedback, the 50001 Ready program will continue to develop its Tools and Resources to best support your self-paced, self-directed implementation of a 50001 Ready EnMS.
-Or, for additional expert assistance, find out how to tap into ISO 50001 expertise and training.
+Or, for additional expert assistance, find out how to tap into ISO 50001 training.

 Completing these steps to achieve the 50001 Ready designation typically takes between 6-18 months, though it may be much sooner if you already participate in programs like Better Buildings, Better Plants.
 With the 50001 Ready designation, DOE will publicly feature your organization on its website and provide you with materials to help promote the achievements of your 50001 Ready facilities.
 You will also have the opportunity to work with DOE to develop case studies and other material to showcase your EnMS journey.

 The 50001 Ready designation is valid for one year, and may be renewed twice for one-year periods.
 Renewal requires only a re-attestation of your EnMS, and a recent energy performance improvement report.

 How can 50001 Ready bring value to your business?

 Reduce operational costs and uncertainty